galilasmb/data_pattern/README.md

 ## Recommendations

-* Use the `tasks.md` file to track the progress of activities.
+* Use the `tasks.md` file to track the progress of activities or other tools (Jira, Teams, Google)
 * Add execution instructions to the scripts when necessary.
 * Keep the directories organized to facilitate collaboration and reproducibility.